by John Salt Updated November 2024

 However, learning the fine control skills to use the little hook to pick up, and even harder, successfully drop off little items (in a controlled manner) did take practice and fineness.

 Unlike the disposable toy RC helicopters we now have today, Mattel VertiBirds lasted a long time, many of which are still flying today.
-You could also fly for several hours between battery changes.
+You could also fly for a couple hours between battery changes.
+No question, they did eat D batteries, but resourceful kids & their fathers would often tinker together a 6VDC transformer to power them.

 The VertiBird consists of three primary components: